ryansechrest/charm/README.md

 # Charm

+Charm is still in its very early stages, but it needs a repository for safekeeping.
+Proceed at your own risk!

 ## Getting Started

 Open up Terminal and `cd` into your project's directory.
 It's the one with your `wp-config.php` file.